LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 tags: [playbook]
 ---

 This section describes how Tascomi Planning data gets ingested and refined in the data platform.
-The process relies on [Tascomi API](https://hackney-planning.tascomi.com/rest/v1/documentation.html?public_key=dd95bcd473f46a4325a4021d54500c7d#available-resources) and is composed of the following steps steps:
+The process relies on [Tascomi API](https://hackney-planning.tascomi.com/rest/v1/documentation.html?public_key=dd95bcd473f46a4325a4021d54500c7d#available-resources) and is composed of the following steps:

 - An initial full ingestion from Tascomi API (only once, happened thougout October 2021)
 - A daily call to the Tascomi API to get latest updated records (increment)